alakamale/888/README.md

 # 888
+1. Implement the find_internal_nodes_num function as shown in the following snippet.
+(Solution under Trre directory)
-This algorithm is a CRUD made in python that has the purpose of the four basic operations (creation, access, updating and destruction of data) used in relational databases (RDBMS).
+2. This algorithm is a CRUD made in python that has the purpose of the four basic operations (creation, access, updating and destruction of data) used in relational databases (RDBMS).

 ## Requirements
 You will need to install the library below: